-Medicenna is currently screening and optimizing a variety of IL-2/IL-4/IL-13 superkines as part of our BiSKITsTM platform and intends to announce a lead candidate in before the end of calendar 2021.
+Medicenna is currently screening and optimizing a variety of IL-2/IL-4/IL-13 superkines as part of our BiSKITsTM platform and intends to present additional data in the first half of calendar 2022.

 MDNA55

 MDNA55 has been studied in 5 clinical trials in 132 patients, including 112 patients with rGBM, suggesting potentially superior efficacy when compared to the current SOC.
 The Company has secured Orphan Drug Status from the FDA and the EMA as well as Fast Track Designation from the FDA.